Types of posterior cervical fusions

 - Board-certified surgeons+

 - An outpatient procedure

 - Reduced risk of infection and complication compared to other spine surgery providers^

 Laser Spine Institute

 Laser Spine Institute is the leader in minimally invasive surgery, having helped more than 75,000 patients get their lives back from neck and back pain.
-Our highly skilled surgeons perform minimally invasive decompression procedures and minimally invasive stabilizations — like a posterior cervical fusion — in our state-of-the-art outpatient facilities located across the United States.
+Our highly skilled surgeons perform minimally invasive decompression procedures and minimally invasive stabilizations, including posterior cervical fusion, in our state-of-the-art outpatient facilities located across the United States.

-To learn more about our minimally invasive spine surgery and patient-centered approach to care, contact our Care Team today.
-We can offer you a no-cost MRI review* to see if you are a potential candidate for our procedures that may help you get back to a full and active life.
+To learn more about our minimally invasive spine surgery and patient-centered approach to care, contact our team today.
+We can offer you a free review of your MRI* to see if you are a potential candidate for our procedures that can help you get back to a full and active life.